HerveFrezza-Buet/cxsom/cxsom-builder/experiments/experiment-003-001/README.txt

 ~> make relax-figs

-Let us send them to the processor, for timestep 14999
+Let us send them to the processor, for timestep 100

-~> make send-relax-rules TIMESTEP=14999
+~> make send-relax-rules TIMESTEP=100

-Few rlx-014999-* timelines are now avialable for running a relaxation, you have to feed the X,Y input, and eventually the BMU.
+Few rlx-04999-* timelines are now avialable for running a relaxation, you have to feed the X,Y input, and eventually the BMU.
 The X,Y inputs are dependent on U, so we provide some U.

-~> make feed-relax-inputs TIMESTEP=14999 U=.5 XBMU=.5 YBMU=.5
+~> make feed-relax-inputs TIMESTEP=100 U=.5 XBMU=.5 YBMU=.5

-Now, relaxation for timestep step 14999 has been expanded in timelines zrlx-014999-*, let us visualize it.
+Now, relaxation for timestep step 100 has been expanded in timelines zrlx-00000100-*, let us visualize it.

-~> make view-relaxation TIMESTEP=14999
+~> make view-relaxation TIMESTEP=100

+You can try any other timestep (from 0 tà 4999).
+When you ar done, you can clean everything.

+~> make cxsom-clear-processor
+~> make clean-relaxation

 ## Analyse the map